 Summer is a great time to get out and enjoy our lakes, ponds, and ecosystems while hiking with your dog … but you need to be aware of blue-green algae poisoning in dogs…

 Also known as cyanobacteria, these algae can kill your dog … so you need to be able to recognize it to stay clear!

-So I want to share with you how to spot this water “monster” and what do if your dog comes into contact with it.
+So here’s what you need to know about how to spot this water “monster” … and what do if your dog comes into contact with it.

 What Is Blue-Green Algae?

 Blue-green algae look a “pea soup” scum that floats on the water … but it’s actually bacteria.
 In fact, it’s bacteria that can photosynthesize.

 The bacteria grow and develop into large colonies that form blooms.
 These blooms are often found near the shores because the wind moves them along the surface.